vbier/habpanelviewer/app/src/main/assets/help.md

 - [usability features](#usability) making it easier to use HABPanel on a tablet

 ## <a name="control"/>Device Control
+### command item
+Monitors an openHAB **String Item** for supported commands.
+Currently only the RESTART command is handled and makes HabPanelViewer restart.

 ### flashlight control
 Allows to enable, disable or blink the devices flashlight depending on an openHAB item (_available on Android 6+_).